YasmineHCMD/FvD/README.md

   Tijdens de tweede werkgroep van Frontend Development zijn we ons gaan focussen op de toegankelijkheid van de door ons gekozen site en hoe we dit beter kunnen doen bij onze namaak-versie.
 Er kunnen namelijk speciale hulpmiddelen worden verwerkt in een site, bijvoorbeeld voor slechtziende mensen of gebruikers met een motorische beperking.
 In de les hebben we dit zelf kunnen ervaren.
 We konden eerst verschillende brillen met een beperkt zicht passen en daarmee vervolgens dingen uitvoeren op onze laptop.
 Verder konden we ervaren hoe het is om met minder vingers te typen en ten slotte konden we door middel van elektroden op onze armen spierspasmes simuleren.
 Dit was voor ons best grappig om even mee te maken, maar voor gebruikers met deze beperkingen is het belangrijk om hier rekening mee te houden.

   Een van de hulpmiddelen die we sowieso in onze site moeten verwerken is een screenreader.
 Dit is een programma dat alle knoppen, links en geschreven tekst voorleest.
 Deze had ik gelukkig al standaard op mijn laptop staan, waardoor ik snel kon beginnen aan de eerste test.
 Tijdens deze test moesten we onze gekozen site laten voorlezen door de screenreader en om vervolgens te controleren of dit overal wel goed ging.
 In het begin was de screenreader best overweldigend voor mij en wist ik niet precies hoe je een specifiek stuk tekst moest laten voorlezen.
 Maar daar kwam ik later achter: je kunt gewoon een stuk van de pagina selecteren met je cursor en dat wordt dan als enige voorgelezen.
 Als je niets selecteerd, werd Nu.nl bij mijvan boven naar beneden helemaal voorgelezen.
 Ik kan me voorstellen dat er gebruikers zijn die dit niet prettig vinden.
 Verder viel het me op dat er maar weinig alt-tags ware, zowel bij foto's als afbeeldingen van icoontjes.
 Als een blinde of slechtziende gebruiker zou je dus nooit kunnen weten wat er op de foto's te zien is of waar de icoontjes voor staan.
 Dit vond ik best schokkend, aangezien wij al vanaf les 1 bij internetstandaarden hebben geleerd dat dit belangrijk is.
 Uiteindelijk werkt de screenreader bij Nu.nl grotendeels goed, alleen moet je wel precies weten wat je doet.
 En daarnaast zijn de twee gebreken die ik net heb genoemd zo groot dat ik de site persoonlijk niet toegankelijk genoeg vind.
 Ik hoop dit dus uiteindelijk te kunnen verbeteren met mijn namaak-versie.

   ### Bevindingen

+  De officiele checklist van The A11Y Project toegepast op NU.nl:

+  - Use plain language and avoid figures of speech, idioms, and complicated metaphors: Ja

+  - Make sure that button, a, and label element content is unique and descriptive: Nee

+  - Use left-aligned text for left-to-right (LTR) languages, and right-aligned text for right-to-left (RTL) languages: Ja

+  - Validate your HTML: Ja

+  - Use a lang attribute on the html element: Ja

+  - Provide a unique title for each page or view Nee

+  - Ensure that viewport zoom is not disabled: Nee

+  - Use landmark elements to indicate important content regions: Ja

+  - Ensure a linear content flow: Ja

+  - Avoid using the autofocus attribute: Ja

+  - Allow extending session timeouts: Nee

+  - Remove title attribute tooltips: Nee

+  - Make sure there is a visible focus style for interactive elements that are navigated to via keyboard input: Ja

+  - Check to see that keyboard focus order matches the visual layout: Ja

+  - Remove invisible focusable elements: Nee

+  - Make sure that all img elements have an alt attribute: Nee

+  - Make sure that decorative images use null alt (empty) attribute values: Nee

+  - Provide a text alternative for complex images such as charts, graphs, and maps: Nee

+  - For images containing text, make sure the alt description includes the image's text: Nee

+  - Use heading elements to introduce content: Ja

+  - Use only one h1 element per page or view: Ja

+  - Heading elements should be written in a logical sequence: Ja

+  - Don't skip heading levels: Ja

+  - Use list elements (ol, ul, and dl elements) for list content: Nee

+  - Use the a element for links: Ja

+  - Ensure that links are recognizable as links: Nee

+  - Ensure that controls have :focus states: Ja

+  - Use the button element for buttons: Nee

+  - Provide a skip link and make sure that it is visible when focused: Ja

+  - Identify links that open in a new tab or window: Nee

+  - Use the table element to describe tabular data: Nee

+  - Use the th element for table headers (with appropriate scope attributes): Nee

+  - Use the caption element to provide a title for the table: Nee

+  - All inputs in a form are associated with a corresponding label element: Ja

+  - Use fieldset and legend elements where appropriate: Nee

+  - Inputs use autocomplete where appropriate: Nee

+  - Make sure that form input errors are displayed in list above the form after submission: Nee

+  - Associate input error messaging with the input it corresponds to: Ja

+  - Make sure that error, warning, and success states are not visually communicated by just color: Nee

+  - Make sure that media does not autoplay: Nee

+  - Ensure that media controls use appropriate markup: Ja

+  - Check to see that all media can be paused: Ja

+  - Confirm the presence of captions: Nee

+  - Remove seizure triggers: Nee

+  - Confirm that transcripts are available: Nee

+  - Check your content in specialized browsing modes: Nee

+  - Increase text size to 200%: Nee

+  - Double-check that good proximity between content is maintained: Nee

+  - Make sure color isn't the only way information is conveyed: Ja

+  - Make sure instructions are not visual or audio-only: Nee

+  - Use a simple, straightforward, and consistent layout: Ja

+  - Ensure animations are subtle and do not flash too much: Nee

+  - Provide a mechanism to pause background video: Nee

+  - Make sure all animation obeys the prefers-reduced-motion media query: Nee

+  - Check the contrast for all normal-sized text: Ja

+  - Check the contrast for all large-sized text: Ja

+  - Check the contrast for all icons: Nee

+  - Check the contrast of borders for input elements (text input, radio buttons, checkboxes, etc.): Nee

+  - Check text that overlaps images or video: Ja

+  - Check custom ::selection colors: Ja

+  - Check that the site can be rotated to any orientation: Nee

+  - Remove horizontal scrolling: Nee

+  - Ensure that button and link icons can be activated with ease: Ja

+  - Ensure sufficient space between interactive items in order to provide a scroll area: Ja

   Lijst met je bevindingen die in de test naar voren kwamen:

   - Nu.nl kent ondanks zijn professionaliteit toch wel wat fouten in de code.
 Bij het inspecteren kwamen er 5 errors, 19 issues en 13 infos naar voren.